nrkno/nodecache-as-promised/README.md

 - namespace - `String`.
 Pub/sub-namespace used for distributed expiries

 ### persistentCache factory
-Creates a new instance of the persistentCache middleware.
+Creating a new persistentCache middleware instance

 ```js
 import cache, {persistentCache} from '@nrk/doublecache-as-promised'